The Crucible

 by Arthur Miller

-The Crucible had 4 performances almost 15 years ago (between the 25th of November 2009 and the 28th of November 2009)
+The Crucible had 4 performances about 15 years ago (between the 25th of November 2009 and the 28th of November 2009)

 The Salem Witches